meorkamalmeorsulaiman/evpn-vxlan/part-4/README.md

 Success rate is 80 percent (4/5), round-trip min/avg/max = 7/16/30 ms
 ```

 That's work.
-At this point, we still using ingress replication where the switch will unicast all the packet to all the leaf
+At this point, we still using ingress replication where the switch will unicast all the packet to all the leaf and the Type-2 help?
 ```
 leaf03# show nve vni 1000
 Codes: CP - Control Plane        DP - Data Plane